environmental-social-governance

 Engagement & Proxy Voting

-Our investment professionals and ESG team partner to lead ESG-specific engagements that help to enhance our understanding and encourage better disclosure and management of material ESG risks and opportunities.
+Our investment professionals and ESG team partner to lead ESG-specific engagements that help us to better understand how ESG risks and opportunities are being managed, and this feeds into our fundamental research process.

-In 2022, we held more than 830 ESG-specific engagements on topics that are informed by our investment frameworks and monitoring outcomes.
+In 2023, we held 1,115 ESG-specific engagements on topics that are informed by our research, investment frameworks, voting and monitoring process.
 We document engagements and track the outcomes of our discussions with management.

 Proxy voting is another integral part of our investment process.
 We have an investor-led voting process focused on voting in the best interest of our investors and clients.